Emulating the local Kuramoto model with an injection-locked photonic crystal laser array: Discussion

 The buried MQW PhC laser technique in the design of a real device is reported in Refs. \cite{Takeda2013,Matsuo2013}, where the PhC slab and buried PhC are composed of InP and InGaAsP/InGaAs, respectively.
 Furthermore, buried MQW PhC lasers can be pumped optically or electrically.
 If the photon lifetime of buried MQW PhC lasers is assumed to be $1/\gamma_1=1$ ps ($\sim$160 GHz), the frequency difference between two lasers corresponding to $\Delta\omega=0.01\gamma_1$, which is assumed in the simulations in Fig. \ref{fig:sync_lasers}, is $\Delta\omega=0.01\gamma_1\sim1.6$ GHz.
-This laser frequency difference may seem to be severe for experimental realization, but we found that, qualitatively, the same synchronization can occur for a larger frequency difference.
+This laser frequency difference may seem to be severe for experimental realization (even with the state-of-the-art fabrication technology, the frequency difference between cavities may be about 50 GHz \cite{Taguchi2011}), but we found that, qualitatively, the same synchronization can occur for a larger frequency difference.
 For example, synchronization with a laser frequency difference $\Delta\omega=0.1\gamma_1$ is discussed in Section 3 in the SM.
 Furthermore, we found that even if all the parameters of the three cavities including $\beta_{1,2}$ are moderately different, synchronization can occur (not shown).

-Finally, we briefly comment on the effect of photon-carrier dynamics on synchronization properties, which will be important in real PhC cavity lasers.
-Since PhC cavity lasers are semiconductor lasers, their carrier lifetime is much longer than the photon lifetime (sometimes called class-B lasers \cite{Arecchi2012}), and the relaxation oscillation appears around lasing threshold \cite{Takemura2012,Wang2015}.
-Therefore, in real PhC cavity lasers, the adiabatic elimination approximation of the carrier degree of freedom performed in Section 2 cannot be justified, and we need to directly simulate the rate equations (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}).
-Fortunately, by simulating the synchronization dynamics of class-B lasers with Eqs. (\ref{eq:rate_alpha}) and (\ref{eq:rate_N}) (not shown), we found that, except turn-on dynamics, synchronization properties such as synchronization trees are identical between the simulations with the two difference models.
-Therefore, all the arguments in this paper, which are based on the Stuart-Landau equation for class-A lasers, can be safely applied to real PhC cavity laser devices.